ikatanic/ikatanic.github.io/_posts/2018-09-14-polynomial-multiplication.md

 ### Multiplication using Number Theoretic Transform (NTT)

-A disadvantage of DFT in the context of implementation can be the fact that it uses complex numbers.
+A practical disadvantage of DFT can be the fact it uses complex numbers.
-If we work with polynomials over finite fields we may go around it using Number Theoretic Transform (NTT).
-Let's say we are working with a finite field $GP(p)$, that is, all the operations on numbers are done modulo $p$, where $p$ is prime.
+An alternative is to use polynomials defined over finite fields $GF(p)$, that is, all the operations on numbers are done modulo $p$, where $p$ is prime.
+This variant of Fourier transform is also known as Number-theoretic transform (NTT).

 Similarly to DFT, the product of polynomials $a$ and $b$ of degree $n$ can we written as: